 - Grade 2: These locks are recommended for heavy residential and light commercial use.

 - Grade 3: These locks are recommended for standard residential security.

 Q: Where can I find the operating and mounting instructions of my lock?

 View the operating instructions for Door Hardware products.

 Q: If my lock is broken, should I repair or replace it?

-Q: How much time will it take to install new locks?
+Q: How long does it take to install new door locks?

 Q: I have Master Lock door hardware that was purchased prior to 2004 that requires warranty services.
 What should I do?